folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

     proxy_pass http://<YOUR_IP_ADDRESS>:9130/;
   }
 }

-  edit stripes.config.js
-      okapi: { 'url':'http://<YOUR_SERVER_NAME>/okapi', 'tenant':'diku' },

-      # remove this line, unless you are installing Elasticsearch :
-          '@folio/search' : {},
 ```
- The url in stripes.config.js must be reachable by a browser.

 If you want your FOLIO installation to be accessed from outside of your network, it is highly recommended to use https instead of http.
 In this case, your nginx.conf might look like this:

  ```
  edit docker/nginx.conf